Guguant/letter/software-design.md

-Home inventory
+software lists that I want to design.

-It help to sort out things.
+- [ ] Home inventory for windows system - It help to sort out things.

+good apps gallary

+* GuitarTuna
+* Metronome